mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 for fault tolerance.

 Block size can be configured.
-For example, let block size to be 512MB.
-Now, let's place a file (sample.txt) of 1800MB in HDFS:
+For example, let block size to be 512 MB.
+Now, let's place a file (sample.txt) of 1800 MB in HDFS:

 	1800MB = 512MB (Block-1) + 512MB (Block-2) + 512MB (Block-3) + 264MB (Block-4)
 	Lets denote